animatedb/oovaide/web/readme.txt

 		File: "Clang for Windows (.sig)"
 			Install to C:\Program Files\LLVM

-	MinGW-builds: To build Oovcde project - has C++11 threading/atomics:
+	MinGW-builds: has C++11 threading/atomics
-		Set path to the bin directory, and rename \MinGW to
+		Set path to the bin directory, and if present, rename
-			\MinGW-hide to eliminate compile errors.
+		\MinGW to \MinGW-hide to eliminate compile errors.

 		From: http://sourceforge.net/projects/mingwbuilds/
 		File: mingw-builds-install.exe
 			Install to C:\Program Files\mingw-builds